AbiruzzamanMolla/Laravel-Cart-with-Session-and-Database/README.md

     // To restore a cart instance named 'wishlist' Cart::instance('wishlist')->restore('username');

+If you want to retrieve the cart from the database and restore with deleting it from database, all you have to do is call the  `restoreAndDelete($identifier)` where `$identifier` is the key you specified for the `store` method.

+    Cart::restoreAndDelete('username');

+    // To restore and delete a cart instance named 'wishlist' Cart::instance('wishlist')->restoreAndDelete('username');

 ### Deleting the cart
 if you want to delete the cart from the database, all you have to do is calling the `deleteFromDatabase($identifier)` where `$identifier` is the key you specified for the `store` method.